 Step Seven: Our Modern Lab was Used for the Original Research in the 1930s

-Although we have long since replaced Dr. Schnabel’s lab equipment, we still use his lab as a part of our process.
-We also work with independent labs to provide additional analysis.
-Pines tests each 1,000 kg. lot at the time of harvest and again before we ship the ingredients to you.
+Although we have long since replaced Dr. Schnabel’s lab equipment, we still use his lab.
+We also work with other labs to provide additional analysis.
+Pines/Cerophyl tests each 1,000 kg. lot at the time of harvest and again before we ship the greens to you.

 We can provide any kind of lab data you require.
 We pride ourselves on our low plate counts.
-Our greens have never had the high mold and plate counts that characterize some cereal grass and alfalfa ingredients.
+Our greens have never had the high mold and plate counts of some cereal grass and alfalfa products.
 In more than 40 years, we have never found a pathogen in any of our products, but we continue to screen every 1,000 kg. batch just to make sure.

 Step Eight: Our State-of-the-Art Milling Process is Unequaled in the Green Ingredient Market

-We mill our pelleted greens to a particle size that prevents the rapid oxidation that occurs when greens are milled too fine.
+We mill our green pellets to a powde that prevents the rapid oxidation that occurs when greens are milled too fine.
 Although we are willing to mill to a super fine particle size and have the equipment to do it, we see no purpose in milling greens too fine.
 Our standard process provides excellent mixing, suspension and assimilation.

 Yet, we will be glad to mill to your specs.
 After the milling process, we will also package to your specs.
-That packing includes 1,000 kg super sacks, 66.7 kg drums, 25 kg lined boxes or 20 kg lined bags.
-Our state-of-the-art milling is adjacent to one of our dryers and operates at low temperatures.
+That packing includes 1,000 kg super sacks, 66.7 kg drums or 20 kg lined bags.
+Our state-of-the-art milling is next to one of our low temp dryers.
 That preserves the quality of the final product.
-It also results in a texture, and bright green color that is often missing with products from dual farmers, from dryers built for animal feed and/or from too fine of milling.